iterative/dvc.org/content/docs/command-reference/exp/run.md

 `--queue/--run-all` or `--temp`, you can use `--rev` instead to specify the checkpoint from which you want to continue.

-⚠️ Note that `--rev` is disallowed when running in your workspace, since using `--rev` in this way could potentially lead to discarding and overwriting changes in your workspace.

 Alternatively, use `--reset` to start over (discards previous checkpoints and their outputs, leaving things as they were before the first `dvc exp run`).
 This is useful for re-training ML models, for example.